What is the Temperamenture?

 Hot wet air looks clear.
 Cold dry air looks clear too.
 When hot-humid air from the tropics meets cold-crisp air from the poles then a band of of fog will be created.
 We call it a weather front and it generates variation.
 And if the temperature and humidity difference is excessive then storm clouds will form.
 The lightning will flash and the thunder will growl as the energy is released.

 An Improvement Scientist knows that 100% harmony is not the healthiest ratio.
 Unchallenged group-think is potentially dangerous.
 Zero harmony is also unhealthy.
 Open warfare is destructive.
 Everyone loses.
-A mixture of temperaments, a bit of fog, and a bit of respectful challenge is healthier than All or None.
+A mixture of temperaments, a diversity of perspectives, a bit of fog, and a bit of respectful challenge is healthier than All-or-None.

-It is at the chaotic interface between different temperaments that learning and innovation happens so a slight temperamenture gradient is ideal.
+It is at the complex and dynamic interface between different temperaments that learning and innovation happens so a slight temperamenture gradient is ideal.
 The emotometer should not read too cold or too hot.

-Understanding this is a big step towards being able to manage the creative tension.
+Understanding this dynamic is a big step towards being able to manage the creative tension.

 To explore the Temperamenture Map of your team, department and organisation try the Temperament Sorter tool – one of the Improvement Science cultural diagnostic tests.